30+ Streaming Services50+ Countries30+ Platform Guides

 The profitability era

 Netflix generated $13.3 billion in operating income on $45.2 billion revenue (29.5% margin).
-Disney streaming earned $1.33 billion in operating income — a dramatic reversal from $4 billion annual loss three years prior.
+Disney streaming earned $1.33 billion in operating income , a sharp reversal from $4 billion in annual losses three years prior.
 HBO Max posted $1.37 billion in adjusted EBITDA.
 Peacock remains the holdout with cumulative losses exceeding $10 billion.

 Content spending crosses $100 billion